 Second edition 752-925

-Later, the dial changed to one with baton hands, with longer pencil lume inserts, a red 24 hour hand with a lume tip, and a rectangular lollipop second hand.
+Later, the dial changed to one with baton hands, with longer pencil lume inserts, and a rectangular red 24 hour hand with a lume tip.
 The case back with the scale logo continued.

 The indexes remained narrow, but now had lume dots on the inside.
 The indices at 6, 9 and 12 were fluted.